 - Side effects: Star anise, particularly when used in large doses, can lead to serious side effects.
 These may include vomiting, seizures, and other adverse reactions.

-- Children: Star anise should not be given to children to consume orally, as it can cause health risks such as vomiting and seizures (6).
+- Children: Star anise should not be given to children orally, as it can pose risks such as vomiting and seizures (7).
 Star anise tea, in particular, may be contaminated with toxic Japanese star anise.
 It is important to exercise caution and avoid exposing children to star anise.

 The organic star anise in Monk's Specialty Chai

-Star anise is usually the star in Monk's Chai ingredients, a brand dedicated to crafting gluten-free chai with a focus on superior ingredients.
+Star anise takes center stage in Monk's Chai ingredients, a brand dedicated to crafting gluten-free chai with a focus on superior ingredients.
 Sourced from Guangxi, China, this organic star anise adds a delightful touch to the chai blend.
 With its pungent flavor and sweet licorice notes, it harmonizes perfectly with the other spices and specialty-grade tea.

 The careful blending process ensures that the full potential of star anise is captured, resulting in a premium and authentic chai experience.
 By using organic star anise, Monk's specialty Chai guarantees a high-quality product free from synthetic pesticides.
 Elevate your chai experience with the exquisite flavor of star anise in Monk's Chai.